 - You don't want to spend lots of money for preventative readings of your blood sugar or blood pressure on routine basis.

-- Do not travel unprepared for the weather.
-In a big country like USA, the weather depends on what part of the country you are visiting.
+- Don't travel unprepared for the weather.
+In a big country like the U.S., the weather depends on what part of the country you are visiting.
 Do some research beforehand and carry your clothes accordingly.

 - Avoid weather-related sickness.

-- Getting cold, flu, heat stroke, and allergy is very common if you are not informed and prepared.
+- Getting a cold, flu, heat stroke, and allergies is very common if you're not informed and prepared.